tombenke/rest-tool-common/README.md

 Use the `loadOas()` function that needs the path to the root descriptor file of either a swagger v2.0 or OpenApi v3.0 file.
 The function loads the whole description, even they are distributed among several partials, then returns an object the porvides further functions that makes available the endpoints of the API.
+This function also accepts a swagger object, instread of a path string.

 Find examples for both [static](src/fixtures/oas/v2-combined-static-endpoints.json) and [non-static](src/fixtures/oas/v2-combined-nonstatic-endpoints.json) endpoints under the fixtures.